The Hitcher (1986 film): Pre-production

 Fox ultimately rejected the project over the budget and saw it as a "straight-out horror movie".
 Madden also admitted that he would have "argued to soften the movie.
 There were some people at the studio who thought it was pretty gross".
 Feldman and Meeker optioned the film themselves, paying Red $25,000.
 Major studios like Universal Pictures and Warner Bros. passed on it, as did smaller ones like Orion Pictures and New World Pictures.
 Many executives liked the script but balked at the girl being ripped apart scene.
 At least two studios were willing to consider making it but only if Harmon was replaced.
 However, the film's producers had faith in their director and stuck by Harmon.

 Independent producer Donna Dubrow heard about The Hitcher while working on another film and to her it sounded like "Duel with a person".
 When she went to work for Silver Screen Partners/Home Box Office, she contacted Feldman, a former employer, and asked for a copy of the script.
 She submitted it to her boss, HBO senior vice-president Maurice Singer.
 He liked it and sent it back to New York to be read by Michael Fuchs, HBO chairman and chief operating officer.
 They needed Fuchs' approval to get the film made.
 It would not be easy to convince him because it was not the kind of material that he liked and he did not want to make it.
 However, Dubrow had to go back to New York on other business and met with Fuchs.
-She mentioned The Hitcher script and pitched the Hitchcockian thriller angle.
+She mentioned the script for The Hitcher and pitched the Hitchcockian thriller angle.
 When she returned to L.A., Singer told her that Fuchs agreed to make the film but with the stipulation that the girl would not be torn apart and the violence would be reduced.
 The film's budget was set at $5.8 million.

 Over the next few months, the filmmakers negotiated two key scenes in the script: the girl getting ripped apart and the eyeball in the hamburger.
 For the latter scene, Harmon just changed the body part to a finger.
 As for the former, everyone at HBO/Silver Screen, except Dubrow, wanted it changed.
 Fuchs did not want the girl to die and Dubrow argued that this would change the story significantly.
 There were arguments about how the girl should die and Dubrow remembers, "they were trying to make her death not horrible, when – by the nature of the script – it had to be".
 The studio even suggested softening her death by having a funeral.
 The filmmakers refused to back down and Silver Screen executives finally relented at the last minute.

+Filming

+Principal photography began on February 11, 1985 and lasted for nine weeks, finishing in April 1985.